A Night in Dieppe

 He finished tying up his rope and, before leaving, wished me good luck.

-Eventually, his labours came to an end, and he deemed the seat worthy of his posterior and perched on it, assuming a royal pose like he was riding side-saddle on a horse, the minimum amount of buttock to seat ratio.
+Initially, I had tried to give the man some privacy, but he was so oblivious to my presence that my mouth was agog.
+The vigour with which this obvious germaphobe had cleaned his seat was quite amusing.
+Eventually, he deemed the seat worthy of his posterior and perched on it, assuming a royal pose like he was riding side saddle on a horse, the minimum amount of buttock to seat ratio.
 We sat in awkward silence for a while.
-It was hard to catch his eye as he stared straight ahead into the middle distance focusing on nothing as if trying to remove himself from his situation.
+It was hard to catch his eye as he stared straight ahead as if trying to remove himself from his situation.
 Occasionally his eyes would close as if he was trying to imagine he was elsewhere.
 But then it seemed the internal rotations of his mind would be too much, and he would start muttering to himself angrily.

 “Nightmare!”